-If you’re preparing to sell your iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max or you simply want to wipe everything and start from scratch, here’s how to factory reset your iPhone 12.
+If you’re preparing to sell your iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max or you simply want to wipe everything and start from scratch, you’ll want to factory reset your iPhone 12.

 Factory resetting your iPhone 12 will wipe the data stored on the device and it will revert the device to its original settings.
-This is useful if you’re planning to trade-in your phone, sell or donate it it to a third-party, or if you’re having issues and think starting over might help.
+This is useful if you’re planning to trade-in your phone, sell it or donate it it to a third-party.
+It can also be helpful if you’re having issues on your device and think starting over might help.

 Before you factory reset your iPhone 12, iPhone 12 mini, iPhone 12 Pro, or iPhone 12 Pro Max, there are some steps you’ll want to take in order to prepare yourself and your device for the upcoming process.

 The first thing you’ll want to do is update your Mac with the latest version of macOS (or Windows if you’re using a PC).
 This is an optional step, but it could help.

 If you’re currently running macOS Mojave or older, and you don’t want to upgrade to the latest version of macOS, you’ll want to download the latest version of iTunes.

 Once you’ve done that, you’ll want to backup the information stored on your iPhone.
 If you don’t want to keep the data saved on your phone, you can skip this step.